tanyaweaver/python-dev-accelerator/source/assignments/hash_table.rst

 The key to a solid implementation of a hash table is a good hashing function.
 Read quickly over this `list of hashing functions <http://www.eternallyconfuzzled.com/tuts/algorithms/jsw_tut_hashing.aspx>`_ to get some sense of the variety available, and the issues involved in designing one.
-For the purposes of this assignment you can use a naive hashing function, such as the "Additive Hash" described in that reading.
+For the purposes of this assignment you will use two different hashing functions.
+The first should be a naive hashing function, such as the "Additive Hash" described in that reading.
-For a stretch goal, try one of the more complex hashing functions instead.
+For the second, try one of the more complex hashing functions instead.

-For an extra credit point, design your hash table to accept different hashing function at construction time, and add tests demonstrating the differences between them.
+To simplify testing with your two different hashing functions, design your hash table class to accept different hashing functions at construction time.
+Add tests demonstrating the differences between them.
+You might consider testing the distribution of keys among the buckets in your hash table.

 Your table should have the following properties: